Chassis > Rear wheel bearings change on Austin Mini

 Op 04

-Unscrew the castellated nut.
+Remove the castle nut.
 Use the 24 mm socket.

-• The castellated nut on the right side has a standard thread.
+• The castle nut on the RH rear hub has a right hand thread.

-• The castellated nut on the left side has a reverse thread.
+• The castle nut on the LH rear hub has a left hand thread.

 Op 05